codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

-How to set up Continuous Integration and Continuous Deployment for a Django Application from Bitbucket to Dotcloud
+How to set up Continuous Integration and Continuous Deployment for a Django Application from Bitbucket to dotCloud
 ======================

-In this blog post we're gonna deploy a Django application from a Bitbucket repository to Dotcloud using [the Codeship][codeship].
+In this blog post we're gonna deploy a Django application from a Bitbucket repository to dotCloud using [the Codeship][codeship].